By Toni Drugmand as part of the e-How video series

 Allow the dog to get distracted and look away or pull a little bit on the leash.
 Use the leash to guide the dog back in your direction without a verbal cue and as soon as your dog starts to look your direction immediately mark the glance with “YES” and encourage your dog to come back to the treat.
 You may have to show him the treat at first but because of your earlier reinforcement of the word “YES” this should be a quick link for your pooch.

 Your slip collar, pinch collar, head-halti and remote collar can all be added the same way to give your attention cue more clearly to a strongly distracted dog.

-Seek a professional trainers help to be sure and get the most results from your training endeavors with your hyper disobedient dog.
+Seek a professional trainers help to be sure and get the most results from your training endeavors with your dog.

-Training a hyper disobedient dog is not difficult once you get your dog’s attention.
+Training a Disobedient Hyper Dog is not difficult once you get your dog’s attention.
 Use Obedience exercises to make your dog think, and thus, tire out.
 Tired is the friend of a good dog training approach.

 Go for long walks, hikes; find an agility class, or Frisbee outlet for your dog.